BLemine/Travis_CI/README.md

-# node-docker
+# About
-Simple node and express docker
+Simple CI implementation with Travis-CI and Docker with a Nodejs app and mongodb